jia1217/ParallelProgammingLabs/docs/Labs/DFT.md

 ## Inner product implementation

-The MTV can be treated as $N$ inner products between the row vectors in Matrix and the column vector.
+The MVM can be treated as $N$ inner products between the row vectors in Matrix and the column vector.
 The inner product can be implemented with the following code:

 ```c++
 int acc = 0;